Alerica/Zumi-The-Slime/README.md

 **Albert** (Game Artist)

 ## About
-Zumi-The-Slime is a 3D action-adventure game where players control a slime character with unique shooting mechanics inspired by Zuma gameplay.
-Navigate through challenging levels, defeat enemies using ball-matching mechanics along spline paths, and face off against powerful bosses.
+Zumi The Slime is a 3D action adventure game where players control a slime character with unique shooting mechanics inspired by Zuma gameplay.
+Navigate through challenging levels, defeat enemies using ball matching mechanics along spline paths, and face off against powerful bosses.
 Master movement abilities like jumping, dodging, and precise aiming while strategically shooting colored balls to create matches and damage enemies.

 <br>